Snehith909/Snehith909/0)_README.md

 3) simple random password generator using if-else control statement and random module.

+## DSA in Python 🐍
-4) Singly Linked List in Python 🐍
+1) Singly Linked List in Python 🐍

   This project implements a basic **Singly Linked List (SLL)** using Python, with the following operations: